dippynark/kfmt/README.md

 # kfmt

-kfmt takes input files and directories containing Kubernetes manifests and structures them into a canonical format.
+kfmt takes input files and directories containing Kubernetes manifests and organises them into a canonical format.

 Inspiration is taken from a number of other tools: